project-mandolin/mandolin/src/main/paradox/index.md

     * Specification of complex neural networks via the configuration system
  * Gradient boosted trees via XGBoost
  * Linear models and multi-layered perceptrons with a variety of loss functions
- * Optional and seemless standalone use (without Apache Spark)
+ * Optional and seamless standalone use (without Apache Spark)

 Mandolin also contains an API extension based on **spark.ml**.
-This allows Mandolin models to be used directly within the MLLib ecosystem, leveraging other datastructures, tools, and MLLib's rich ML Pipeline framework.
+This allows Mandolin models to be used directly within the MLLib ecosystem, leveraging other data structures, tools, and MLLib's rich ML Pipeline framework.

 @@@ index